xendfinance/assetchain-starterkits/README.md

 - Edit your smart contract test in: `/hardhat/test`.
 To run test use `yarn hardhat:test`

-## Contributing to AssetChain Startkit
+## Contributing to AssetChain Starterkit

-We welcome contributions to AssetChain Startkit
+We welcome contributions to AssetChain Starterkit

 Please see [CONTRIBUTING.MD](https://github.com/AssetChain-Academy/assetchain_starterkits/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing.